-COLUMBUS, Ohio – Transportation Security Administration (TSA) officers stopped a man from carrying a loaded .380 caliber handgun with 8 bullets onto an airplane at John Glenn Columbus International Airport (CMH) Saturday, Dec.
-5.
+COLUMBUS, Ohio – Transportation Security Administration (TSA) officers stopped a firearm from making its way onboard an airplane at John Glenn Columbus International Airport (CMH) Tuesday.

 TSA issues civil penalties to travelers who bring guns to a checkpoint.
 A typical first offense for carrying a loaded handgun into a checkpoint is $4,100.
 The complete list of civil penalties is on the TSA website.
 If a traveler with a gun is a member of TSA PreCheck®, that individual will lose their TSA PreCheck privileges for a period of time.

-This is the 14th firearm detected at CMH this year.
-A total of 29 were detected at CMH security checkpoints last year.
+This is the 16th firearm detected at CMH this year.
+A total of 29 firearms were detected at CMH security checkpoints in 2019, and 24 last year.

 Passengers are permitted to travel with firearms in checked baggage if they are unloaded, packed separately from ammunition in a locked hardback case and declared at the airline check-in counter.
 Firearm possession laws vary by state and locality.
 Travelers should check for firearm laws in the jurisdictions they are flying to and from.